Mindfulness-Based Cognitive Therapy Group

-The class is offered every term that there is enough interest.
+The class is offered every term if there is enough interest.
 It is 8 weeks long and usually begins in week 2.
-There's no meeting the week of Thanksgiving.

 The class meets on Thursdays from 4:00 - 6:00.
 You should be able to be present for the entire 2 hours.

 We will meet in the new Student Wellness Services North building - it's the house on the corner of Arden and California.
 The address is 1245 Arden Road.
 All participants and the facilitator must wear N95 masks.